Frenchhorn006/OpenDS4All/opends4all-resources/opends4all-data-practices/README.md

 ## Project Lifecycle
 ### Sourcing Data
 Data Scientist is the hottest new job title, and people with many different backgrounds are choosing to pivot their careers to become data practitioners.
-This lesson will help those coming from a developer background to understand the similarities and differences between computer science / software development and data science.
+This module will help those coming from a developer background to understand the similarities and differences between computer science / software development and data science.
 * [Sourcing Data](https://datapractices.org/courseware/1_2.html)

 ### Data Exploration
 Too often, many data practitioners dismiss their role in the data ecosystem because they aren’t writing code.
 Talented spreadsheet users, database admins, database admins, and a host of others all have the ability to contribute heavily to the data work within an organization.
-This lesson will cover how to be as impactful as possible, even if you aren’t a technical user.
+This module will cover how to be as impactful as possible, even if you aren’t a technical user.
 * [Data Exploration](https://datapractices.org/courseware/1_4.html)

 ### Analysze and Report
+This module will help you to understand how to build models and answer questions in a reproducible way and then deliver the results of that work to your target audience
 * [Analyze and Report](https://datapractices.org/courseware/1_5.html)

 ## Culture / Practice
 ### Moving from Computer Science to Data Science
-This lesson will help you to understand how to build models and answer questions in a reproducible way and then deliver the results of that work to your target audience
+Data Scientist is the hottest new job title, and people with many different backgrounds are choosing to pivot their careers to become data practitioners.
+This module will help those coming from a developer background to understand the similarities and differences between computer science / software development and data science.
 * [Moving from Computer Science to Data Science](https://datapractices.org/courseware/coming-soon.html)

 * [Data Science for people who don't code](https://datapractices.org/courseware/coming-soon.html)
 * [Data Visualization best practices](https://datapractices.org/courseware/2_5.html)
 * [Data Ethics 101](https://datapractices.org/courseware/coming-soon.html)